dontna/SaintsRow2-Proton-Fixer/README.md

 # Need help or have a bug to report?
 If you need help, and you cannot find the solution in the 'help.txt' document, feel free to message me and I will be happy to help!
 Same goes for any bug reports.

-# If you wanna Fork me
-Firstly, thank you so much for the opportunity.
-Secondly, Yes.
-Fork away.
+# Forking My Projects?

-If you want to Fork my projects, please go ahead.
-Add any features you want or remove them, I don't really mind.
-You aren't required to give me credit, but can if you feel the need to!
+All of my projects you can fork and utilise the code however you want.
+You don't need to give me credit, but can do if you would like.